iSOLveIT/protege_owl/_sources/index.rst.txt

 Note that there is a minor bug in SWRL where sometimes the prefix for the current ontology will be added to all the expressions without a prefix.
 So at some point you may see that your expressions end up looking like this: pizza:Customer(?c).
-If this happens don’t worry it won’t affect the way the rule works at all.
+If this happens don't worry it won't affect the way the rule works at all.
 If at some point this happens and you want to remove the prefixes there is a way to do this described in my blog:

-Next, we we Pizza but don’t prefer Hot Pizzas.
+Next, we we Pizza but don't prefer Hot Pizzas.

 **Exercise 35: Write Another SWRL Rule**